cwajh/rpexpress/toolchain.md

 Database is currently directly-accessed Postgres.
 But that will soon become some ORM thingy (ODB most likely).

+cpl2html and cpl2html_psql are currently broken.
+Haven't decided their fate.

 Makefile works.
 Invoke the binary with spawn-fcgi and point an nginx at it.

 Full list of libraries you will need: